judeharding/pure-react/README.md

 /////

-basic recipe
+{/* here is a jsx comment */ }
+{
+    // Double-slash comments are
+    // OK in multi-line blocks.
+}

+BASIC RECIPE

+1.)
 HTML doc has a DIV in it called ROOT

-JS file has this basic code below: import React from 'react';
+2.)
+JS file has this basic code below:

+import React from 'react';
 import ReactDOM from 'react-dom';